Abductive forgetting: The two forms of abductive forgetting

 A tempting solution is to follow the same principle, turning $abc \explain de$ into $abc \explain d$ when forgetting $e$.
 This way of forgetting has some ground.
 A medical manual may say that $a$, $b$, and $c$ cause $d$ and $e$.
 Since $e$ cannot be established for now, it is better left out.
-Forgotten.
 Still, $a$, $b$ and $c$ explain $d$.
-Forgetting does not mean that $e$ is false.
-It means that it is not known.
-It may still be the case.

-An example highlights the difference.
-If $e$ is false, $f$ is the rationally cheapest explanation of $d$.
-If $e$ is true, $f$ alone does not suffice to explain it; also $g$ and $h$ are required.
-This complete explanation is as large as the alternative $a$, $b$ and $c$.
+Since $e$ is unknown, it may be true or false.
+If it is false, $f$ is the smallest explanation of $d$.
+If it is true, $f$ does not explain it alone, without $g$ and $h$; the alternative explanation $ab$ is smaller.
+Since $e$ is not know, none of the two alternatives can be excluded.

-That $e$ is not of interest does not mean that it is false.
-It means it is unimportant for now.
-It may be false, but it also may be true.
-If it is true, it is still true even if it is not under consideration.
-The explanation $f$ is still insufficient; also $g$ and $h$ are necessary.
-The alternative $a$, $b$ and $c$ remains valid.

-This argument hinges on ``forgetting is not falsity''.
-Forgetting $e$ does not mean that $e$ is false.
-Still better, it is not assumed false just because it is not of interest.